PhysiCell-Tools/DAPT-example/README.md

 ## Setup instructions

 Before setting up these examples, make sure that you can run PhysiCell by consulting the [Quickstart Guide](https://github.com/MathCancer/PhysiCell/blob/master/Quickstart.pdf).
+If you have problems installing PhysiCell, please checkout the [PhysiCell forums](https://sourceforge.net/p/physicell/tickets/).
 Once you have confirmed that you can compile and run PhysiCell, open Terminal or CMD and type the following:

 ```
 git clone https://github.com/PhysiCell-Tools/DAPT-example